Get Involved @ NAU

 Ways to get involved Accordion Closed

-With nearly 400 student organizations, you are bound to find a connection.
+With more than 400 student organizations, you are bound to find a connection.
 We have a variety of clubs representing diverse groups and interests across campus.
+To get involved you can search through all of our student organizations at True Blue Connects – the platform all of our clubs use for their club coordination.
 Can’t find the club for you?
 Start your own.

 Types of organizations Accordion Closed